LLMs.txt for AI Code Generation Agents

 }

-Address documents by a known key if you want to force conflict resolution or work with a real world resource, like a scheudule slot or a user profile.
+if you want to force conflict resolution or work with a real world resource, like a schedule slot or a user profile.
+In a complex app this might come from a route parameter or correspond to an outside identifier.

 const { useDocument } = useFireproof("my-ledger");

-const { doc, merge, save, reset } = useDocument({ _id: "user-profile:abc@example.com" });
+const { doc, merge, submit, save, reset } = useDocument({ _id: "user-profile:abc@example.com" });

 The useDocument